Merchant FAQ

 • Publish blockers in merchant language

-How do Products and Pack Library work together?
+How do Catalog Items and Pack Library work together?

-Pack Library stores reusable size runs such as Pack A, Pack B, or Full Run so the same wholesale structure can be applied across multiple products.
+Pack Library stores reusable size runs and case packs so the same wholesale structure can be applied across multiple products.

 • Product-level readiness control